Anne Devereux-Mills

 Anne Devereux-Mills (born March 2, 1962) is an American businesswoman, author, public speaker and entrepreneur.
 Anne Devereux-Mills spent the first 25 years of her career building and leading advertising agencies in New York City.
-She is now co-host of the Bring a Friend podcast and the Chief Instigator (and Founder) of Parlay House, a 7000+ member organization in 12 cities worldwide that champions and inspires women to connect and make meaningful change for themselves and for others.
+She is now co-host of the Bring a Friend podcast and the Chief Instigator (and Founder) of Parlay House, a 7000+ member organization in 12 cities worldwide that champions and inspires women to connect and make meaningful changes for themselves and for others.

 Early life

 Anne Devereux-Mills was born in Seattle, Washington, the daughter of Gene Bruce Brandzel and Elizabeth Ettenheim Brandzel and sister to Rachel Brandzel Weil and Susan Brandzel.
 She attended John Muir Elementary School, Eckstein Middle School and the Lakeside School.
 Devereux-Mills left Seattle in 1980 to attend Wellesley College in Wellesley, Massachusetts where she became President of the Senior Class and an active member of College Government.